munki/munki-pkg/README.md

 So why consider using munkipkg?
 It's simple and self-contained, with no external dependencies.
 It can use JSON or YAML for its build settings file/data, instead of Makefile syntax or XML plists.
 It does not install a root-level system daemon as does autopkg.
 It can easily build distribution-style packages and can sign them.
 Finally, munkipkg can import existing packages.

-## macOS and Python notes
+## macOS and Perl notes

-munkipkg requires Python.
-It also uses several command-line tools available on macOS.
+munkipkg is a Perl script (`#!/usr/bin/perl`) that runs against the Perl that ships with stock macOS (currently 5.34).
+It has no required external or CPAN dependencies, and it uses several command-line tools available on macOS.
 There is no support for running these on Windows or Linux.

-In macOS 12.3, Apple removed the Python 2.7 install.
-Out-of-the-box, there is no Python installed.
-You'll need to provide your own Python3 to use munkipkg.

-Some options for providing an appropriate Python:

-1) If you also use Munki, use Munki's bundled Python.
-You could make a symlink at /usr/local/bin/python3 pointing to `/usr/local/munki/munki-python` (this assumes `/usr/local/bin` is in your `PATH`, which it is by default.
-You could create symlink in any writable directory in your `PATH` if it differs)
-2) Install Python from https://www.python.org.
-You might still need to create a symlink somewhere so that `/usr/bin/env python3` executes the Python you installed.
-3) Install Apple's Python 3 by running `/usr/bin/python3` and accepting the prompt to install Python (if Xcode or the Xcode Command Line Tools are not already present).
-4) There are other ways to install Python, including Homebrew (https://brew.sh), macadmins-python (https://github.com/macadmins/python), relocatable-python tool (https://github.com/gregneagle/relocatable-python), etc.

-If you don't want to create a symlink or alter your PATH so that `/usr/bin/env python3` executes an appropriate Python for munkipkg, you can just call munkipkg _from_ the Python of your choice, eg: `/path/to/your/python3 /path/to/munkipkg [options]`
+munkipkg was previously written in Python.
+Because recent versions of macOS no longer ship a Python interpreter out of the box, that tool required you to install and maintain your own Python3.
+Stock Perl is always present on macOS, so munkipkg now works out of the box with nothing extra to install.

+For reading and writing property lists, munkipkg uses the macOS Foundation Objective-C bridge (`PerlObjCBridge`), which ships with macOS.
+JSON support uses the core `JSON::PP` module.
+YAML support is optional and uses the system `YAML` Perl module if it is present (see the build-info section below).

+This is a drop-in replacement for the previous Python tool: all existing behavior, options, build-info formats (plist/json/yaml), and project layouts are unchanged.
+Existing package projects and AutoPkg recipes continue to work without modification, including projects whose own pre/postinstall scripts are written in Python (those scripts run via `pkgbuild` regardless of language).

 ## Basic operation